akashuk2003/Task_Management/README.md

     app will run at `http://127.0.0.1:8000/`.

 6.  **Final Steps**
-    After Superuser creation, use the superuser credentials to login to the Dashboard.
+    After Superuser creation, use the superuser credentials to login to the Dashboard, Create a user,
-    Create a user
-    Promote the user to admin
+    Promote the user to admin,
-    Create another user
+    Create another user,
-    Use the `edit` feature to assign the user to an admin
+    Use the `edit` feature to assign the user to an admin.